 La Brocherie Restaurant

 We wanted to bring you an interview with the owner of La Brocherie Restaurant because of his passion for food and delicious chicken meals he serves up.
-We first met Fabian when we went by to check out his newly opened restaurant on 15th Avenue between 4th St. and 6th St. We really liked what he was doing and added La Brocherie to our Cheap Eats Guide for meals under 100 pesos in Playa Del Carmen and places to get roast chicken in Playa Del Carmen.
+We first met Fabian when we went by to check out his newly opened restaurant on 15th Avenue between 4th St. and 6th St. It was great to see what he was doing and we added La Brocherie to our Cheap Eats Guide for meals under 100 pesos in Playa Del Carmen and places to get roast chicken in Playa Del Carmen.

 The restaurant is still going strong and building a following of happy customers.
 (A good measure of this is the current ranking on Trip Advisor in Playa Del Carmen) This is not a surprise since Fabian is still serving up the French inspired herbed chicken (and paninis) at his simple restaurant with good value.

 Here is a video we made about the La Brocherie Restautant

 Below the video is the interview with the Fabian with more details.

 Here is our interview with Fabian

 Where are you originally from and when did you get into the restaurant business?